Alec-Shay/true-blame/README.md

 ### Setup

+1. Download `tb` to the same directory as `true-blame.py`.

-Add this section to .bash_aliases (or the equivalent on whichever shell you're using) which calls the script.
-Ensure /path/to/clone/location is modified to be wherever you've cloned the repository.
+2. Add this section to .bash_aliases (or the equivalent on any shell) which calls the script.

+3. Modify `/path/to/clone/location` to the path where these files are saved.

 ```bash
 TB_PATH=/path/to/clone/location